 Most patients start a full liquid diet for 2 weeks before the surgery and then a clear liquid diet from 2 days before to a few weeks after the surgery.
 Gradually, the patient will add soft foods and work up to solids but the first few months are a process.

-Patients must be determined to persevere through this time period because although it is the time of the most weight loss, it is also one of the toughest periods.
-The reward is well worth it because during this first-month patients will normally lose between 10% and 15% of their excess body weight.
+Patients must be determined to persevere through this period because although it is the time of the most weight loss, it is also one of the toughest periods.
+The reward is well worth it because, during this first month, patients will normally lose between 10% and 15% of their excess body weight.
 In addition, patients who suffer from weight-related health issues may be starting to see some relief in those areas.

 Example: How to Calculate Ideal and Excess Weight

-Patient A, a woman, currently weighs 250 pounds and is 5โ4โ tall.
+Patient A, a woman, currently weighs 250 pounds and is 5’4” tall.
 According to the BMI calculation using her height, her ideal weight is somewhere between 108 and 145.
-So for the purposes of this example, we will choose a goal weight of 127 which is in the middle.
+So for this example, we will choose a goal weight of 127 which is in the middle.

-Going a step further, most patients lose 10-15% percent of their excess body weight the first-month post gastric sleeve.
-So by the end of the first post-surgery month, she would have lost between 12 and 18 pounds and would now weigh between 238 and 232 pounds.
+Going a step further, most patients lose 10-15% percent of their excess body weight the first month post gastric sleeve.
+At the end of the initial month after surgery, her weight would drop by 12-18 pounds, reaching 238-232 pounds.